alexshtf/alexshtf.github.io/_posts/2024-05-19-BernsteinCalibration.md

 If the calibrator $$\omega$$ is an increasing function, classification or ranking remain unaffected, since the relative order of scores is preserved.

-In this post we will use the power of the Bernstein basis in controlling the function we fit to devise _monotonic_ calibrators $$\omega$$ that fit the requirements.
+In this post we will use the power of the Bernstein basis in controlling the function we fit to devise _monotonic_ calibrators $$\omega$$​ that fit the requirements.
 Then, we compare the performance of our Bernstein calibrators to two built-in calibrators available in the Scikit-Learn package, that implements two well-known algorithms that are widely used to calibrate models throughout the industry.
 I recommend readers to take a look at the [model calibration tutorial](https://scikit-learn.org/stable/auto_examples/calibration/plot_calibration.html#sphx-glr-auto-examples-calibration-plot-calibration-py) of the Scikit-Learn package as well.
 As usual, the code is available in a [notebook](https://github.com/alexshtf/alexshtf.github.io/blob/master/assets/bernstein_calibration.ipynb) you can try in Google Colab.

+The idea of using shape-restricted polynomial regression for probabilistic calibration was, to the best of my knowledge, first proposed by Wang et. al. [^7] in 2019, so it's quite new.

 # Working example - diabetes prediction

 Throughout this post we will work with a support-vector machine classifier trained to predict diabetes on the CDC Diabetes Prediction Dataset.
 To easily access it, we can intall the ucimlrepo dataset that allow us to download it from the UCI machine-learning dataset repository:
 ```bash
 pip install ucimlrepo